 Commander James Bond, 1968–2019

 All of these references work.
-It wasn’t until the twentieth Bond film, Die Another Day, where references went from happy nostalgia to being winced at.
+It wasn't until the twentieth Bond film, Die Another Day, that references went from happy nostalgia to being winced at.
 It was the 40th anniversary of the James Bond films.
 One or two subtle references would have been nice, but not 20+.
 Much like the CGI and corny dialogue, the producers should have reigned in the in-your-face nods to previous Bond films.
-Yet it’s still reinforcing the notion that Connery, Lazenby, Moore, Dalton and Brosnan all played the same character.
+Yet it's still reinforcing the notion that Connery, Lazenby, Moore, Dalton, and Brosnan all played the same character.

 The slate was wiped clean with Craig's debut film, Casino Royale (2006), and the proceeding films (2008-2015) have been a story arc.
 Daniel Craig's Bond has never been married, unlike the other five.
 Craig is the only Bond we have seen having to earn his 00 status.
 Connery's and Lazenby's Bonds faced Blofeld, but he wasn't 007's foster brother.
 So why not kill Bond?
 It would complete Craig's arc and be the perfect way to start a new timeline.

 Connecting the next Bond actor with Craig's Bond would be jarring, and killing 007 would give the producers a creative licence to do things that we've never seen before.
 A new chapter chronicling Bond's childhood to his stint in The Royal Navy would be great.
 There's potential to tell some interesting stories there: the death of his parents, his schooling years, his relationship with his foster parent and foster brother, Franz, who we were introduced to in SPECTRE.